Homemade Smoked Venison Sausage

 And that’s it!!

-It seems like it’d be really hard, but it’s not.
+It seems like it’d be really hard to make your own sausage, but it’s not.
 It’s just a process.

 Do what my husband does – grab a beer, crank the tunes, and get to work!